vivekvashisht04/OnboardAutomator/README.md

 - Email notifications with Azure Logic Apps

 ## Repository Contents
-- Logic App workflow screenshots
+- Screenshots of each step of this Project
 - ARM template for VM provisioning

 ## Contact